-The European School of Thought found their way to State aid.
-Therefore, the economical examination in Article 106 and 107 TFEU were modified.
+The European School of Thought has been established in State aid legislation.
+Consequently, the economical examination of State aid in Article 106 and 107 TFEU were modified.

 A company which receives government support obtains an advantage over its competitors.
 As a result, State aid is prohibited unless it is justified by reasons of general economic development.
-To ensure that this prohibition is respected the European Commission oversees watching over the compliance of State aid with the EU rules.
+To ensure that this prohibition is respected the European Commission oversees the compliance of State aid within the EU rules.

-As a first step, it must be determined whether a company receive State aid.
+As a first step, it must be determined whether a company receives State aid.

 General measures are not regarded as State aid because they are not selective and apply to all companies regardless of their size, location, or sector.
 Examples include general taxation measures or employment legislation.